-Roy was first elected to Hampshire County Council in 2005 and has been Leader of the County Council since May 2013.
+Roy was first elected to Hampshire County Council in 2005 and was Leader of the County Council from May 2013 to May 2019.
 From 2010-2013 he was Executive Lead Member for Childrens Services.
 Hampshire, with a population of 1.3 million is the third most populous county in Britain with a County Council budget of approximately £2bn p.a.

 From 1979 - 1995 he was a member of Test Valley Borough Council, Chairman of Planning from 1983 -1985, and Leader between 1985 - 1994.